munificent/game-programming-patterns/book/component.markdown

 debris and other visual detail. *Props* are like decorations but can be touched: boxes, boulders, and trees. *Zones* are the opposite of
 decorations: invisible but interactive.
-They're useful for things like triggering a cutscene when Bj&oslash;rn enters an area.
+They're useful for things like triggering a cutscene when Bjørn enters an area.

 <aside name="inheritance">